 Running Dash Core for the first time¶

 Once installation is complete, Dash Core will start up immediately.
 If it does not, click Start > Dash Core > Dash Core to start the application.
 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
-Choose a location with enough free space, as the blockchain can reach 30GB+ in size.
+Choose a location with enough free space, as the blockchain can reach around 3-4GB in size.
 It is recommended to use the default data folder if possible.

 Dash Core will then start up.
 This will take a little longer than usual the first time you run it, since Dash Core needs to generate cryptographic data to secure your wallet.

 Once Dash Core is successfully installed and started, you will see the wallet overview screen.
 You will notice that the wallet is “out of sync”, and the status bar at the bottom of the window will show the synchronization progress.